miykael/nipype-beginner-s-guide/homepage/installation.rst

 Now that Anaconda is installed let's test if our python environment is ready to run.

 1. Open a new terminal and type in the command ``ipython``.
 This should bring you to the IPython environment.
 IPython is used to run all your python scripts.
-Fore more information about Python and IPython see the `IPython support section <http://miykael.github.com/nipype-beginner-s-guide/ipython.html>`_ of this beginner's guide.
+Fore more information about Python and IPython see the `support section <http://miykael.github.io/nipype-beginner-s-guide/links.html>`_ of this beginner's guide.
 2. To check if everything is set up correctly try to import numpy with the following command:

     .. code-block:: py